NepToasty/SignalGenMCP4922/README.md

 # SignalGenMCP4922
-A sigal generator for teensy 4.1
+A teensy 4.1 signal generator that outputs a sin wave over the MCP4922